Final Fantasy XV: The Dawn of the Future: Story

-During his ten year slumber in the Crystal to become the True King, Noctis relives the memories stored there, including those of Ardyn.
+During his ten-year slumber in the Crystal to become the True King, Noctis relives the memories stored there, including those of Ardyn.
 Upon emerging, Noctis is met by Solara who reveals Lunafreya's plan.
 At the citadel, Ardyn rejects Lunafreya's plan and sets Ifrit on her.
 Lunafreya absorbs the Starscourge from Ifrit and gains his allegiance, but doing this overwhelms her.
 When Noctis arrives, the corrupted Lunafreya fights him, then Bahamut begins absorbing her power to charge his attack.
 Noctis convinces Ardyn to perform the True King's ritual in his place.
 With the aid of his allies Noctis frees Lunafreya and unites with the other Astrals to block most of Bahamut's attack.
 Noctis kills Bahamut's physical form, while Ardyn performs the True King's ritual and destroys Bahamut's spirit before fading away.
-Bahamuts death causes magic and the Astrals to fade; the Crystal absorbs the Starscourge and shatters, and Shiva heals Lunafreya before vanishing.
+Bahamut's death causes magic and the Astrals to fade; the Crystal absorbs the Starscourge and shatters, and Shiva heals Lunafreya before vanishing.
 The story ends with the world recovering, and Noctis and Lunafreya marrying.

 Publication

 The novel was released in Japan on April 25, 2019.
 It was published both as a standalone book, and as part of a "Celebration Box" which included an artbook, a postcard set, a themed coaster, and a Blu-ray copy of Episode Ardyn Prologue, an original video animation detailing Ardyn's past.
 Upon release, Square Enix ran out of inventory due to popular demand, prompting both an apology and rapid restocks.
 Work on an English translation was confirmed in early 2019.
 The English translation was done by Stephen Kohler.
 It includes fifty pieces of artwork, including illustrations and concept art.
-The novel's planned English was June 23, 2020 through Square Enix Books & Manga, a publishing imprint of Square Enix created in partnership with Penguin Random House.
+The novel's planned date for English version was June 23, 2020 through Square Enix Books & Manga, a publishing imprint of Square Enix created in partnership with Penguin Random House.
 Due to disruptions caused by the COVID-19 pandemic, the physical release was delayed to July 14, while the digital version was released on the original date.